Rockety521/Enchants-Ahoy/README.md

 It's still a W.I.P.
 My main objective is to have at least 15'ish enchantments before ending support.
 But even when I do end support, who knows?
 I might get bored and add some more.

-Also, currently, the enchantments don't seem to work with vanilla enchantments.
+Also, currently, some enchantments don't to work with vanilla enchantments.
 My bad for that.
 Might fix it, might not, who knows?

 ## Current enchantments (5/15)
 These are listed in alphabetical order.